 KForce’s international headquarters are located in Ybor City, near downtown Tampa.
-However, they have field offices throughout the country where dozens of employees work in an open office setting, creating a noisy environment.
+However, they have field offices throughout the country, including in St. Louis, Missouri, where dozens of employees work in an open office setting, creating a noisy environment.
 Nearby are conference rooms that require some noise reduction, and just beyond that are interview rooms, which require sound privacy – for both comfort as well as protection of sensitive information.

 This is a common layout that challenges many corporate clients that need to balance square footage price constraints with the real need for privacy.